Categorical Complexity: Definition of diagram computations

-One important feature of categorical complexity is that it allows one to define complexity of not just single objects or even morphisms of a given category (equipped with a set of basic morphisms), but one has a notion of complexity of arbitrary (finite) diagrams of the category as well.
+\hide{ \begin{remark} It is possible to give an example similar to the above for mixed computations by alternating limits and colimits to get double exponential set size starting with no basic morphisms, so the mixed complexity of a finite set $\card(S)$ is $\bigO(\log\log\card(S))$. \end{remark} } One important feature of categorical complexity is that it allows one to define complexity of not just single objects or even morphisms of a given category (equipped with a set of basic morphisms), but one has a notion of complexity of arbitrary (finite) diagrams of the category as well.
 This last notion has no analog in classical theory of computational complexity.

 We illustrate this feature in the following simple example.